ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

        The *unqualified* names of the entities exported by a module must all be distinct (within their respective namespace).

 2. This flat set is essentially serialised into the module interface as the ``mi_exports`` field of ``HscTypes.ModIface``, which is a list.

+   The inter-module name flow is not only controlled by the various combinations of import and export statements, but is also instrumentally limited by what the serialised module interface can express, as represented by ``.hi`` files and the ``HscTypes.ModIface`` type.
+While the latter, being an implementation detail, needs not *necessarily* directly correspond to anything at language semantics level, it does have a pretty direct correspondence to the effective notions of the inter-module name flow.

-3. Requirements of separate compilation necessitate that the inbound name flow is entirely defined by the information available from this serialised module interface.
+3. Requirements of separate compilation necessitate that the name flow inbound to the importing module is perfectly constrained by the information available from this serialised module interface, which reinforces the impossibility of recovering from the imported module anything but a flat set.

    Furthermore, *Section 5.2 of Haskell2010* underscores that:

        It makes no difference to an importing module how an entity was exported.
 For example, a field name f from data type T may be exported individually (f, item (1) above); or as an explicitly-named member of its data type (T(f), item (2)); or as an implicitly-named member (T(..), item(2)); or by exporting an entire module (module M, item (5)).

 As a result, we are free not to care during import, how exactly the names were exported by the module being imported.
 The entirety of relevant information is the *flat export set*.

-Name grouping
+Note: Name grouping
-    Note, however, that it is also true that the exported names still retain natural *grouping*:
+    It is also true that the exported names still retain natural *grouping* (``IEThing*``):

     * methods and associated types within type classes
     * constructors and field names within ADTs